Turn Intentions Into Actions

 Implementation Intentions

-Otherwise known as strategic action plans, implementation intentions offer a means to translate intentions into behaviour.
-They do this by specifying the where, when, and how of goal-striving, as opposed to just specifying the desirable outcome.
-For example, instead of saying “I want to eat more fruit and less junk food” (the outcome), you could plan the specifics:
+Luckily, there are ways to better bridge the intention-behaviour gap.
+Implementation intentions—otherwise known as strategic action plans—offer a means to translate intentions into behaviour.
+They do this by specifying the where, when, and how of goal-striving, as opposed to just specifying the desired outcome.
+For example, instead of saying ‘I want to eat healthier’ (the outcome), implementation intentions incorporate the specifics:

 Do Implementation Intentions Work?